backupbrew/switchbrew/USB services.md

 Takes no arguments.
 Enables the current interface.

-Only one interface can be enabled at time, this indicates which interface is actually used for USB.
+Only one interface can be enabled at a time per bInterfaceNumber.
+When bInterfaceNumber is auto-allocate(0x4) for [\#GetDsEndpoint](#GetDsEndpoint "wikilink") this isn't an issue since the final bInterfaceNumber will be unique.

+Once enabled, the device/interface can then actually be used over USB.

 ### DisableInterface